-In Malaysia, renal cell cancer or kidney cancer present at stage 4 in 50% of cases.
+In Malaysia, renal cell cancer (RCC) or kidney cancer present at stage 4 in 50% of cases.

-Cases are detected incidentally during imaging (USG, CT scans), more than those who present with the classical triad of flank pain, gross hematuria and palpable abdominal mass.
+More cases are detected incidentally during imaging (USG, CT scans) than those who present with the classical triad of flank pain, gross hematuria and palpable abdominal mass.

-Histologically, 80% are of clear cell type and if one is to get renal cell cancer, this is the histology you want because almost all studies and medications for RCC are indicated for clear cell type.
+Histologically, 80% are of clear cell type and almost all studies and medications for RCC are indicated for clear cell type.

-For stage 1, 2 and 3 renal cell cancer, there treatment is just radical nephrectomy and nothing more besides close surveillance.
+For stage 1, 2 and 3 RCC, there treatment is just radical nephrectomy and nothing more besides close surveillance.
 There is no proven treatment that had shown benefits in adjuvant setting.

 VEGF is a regulator of tumor angiogenesis.
 VEGF stands for ‘vascular endothelial growth factor’.
 VEGF stimulates vascular endothelial cell growth, survival, and proliferation.

-Once patient is diagnosed as advanced/ stage 4 renal cell cancer, what is the next step?
+Once patient is diagnosed as advanced/ stage 4 / metastatic renal cell cancer (mRCC), what is the next step?

-The first step is to determine the patient’s IMDC risk groupings, which will become more important soon to decide on best treatment.
+The first step is to determine the patient’s IMDC risk groupings, which help to decide suitable treatment and informed treatment outcomes.

 - Karnofsky performance status (PS) <80%

-- Time from diagnosis to treatment of < 1 year
+- Time from diagnosis to treatment < 1 year

 - Corrected calcium > upper limit of normal